Harivaṃśa: Editions

 The is available in three editions.
 The vulgate text of the has total 271 s (chapters), divided into three parvas, (55 chapters), (81 chapters) and (135 chapters).
 The traditional edition contains 12000 shlokas (verses) 2 sub-parvas, the Harivamsa Parva (187 chapters) and the Bhavishya Parva (48 chapters) with a total of 235 chapters.
 The Critical Edition or CE (1969–71, Ed.
 P.L.
 Vaidya), estimated to be c.
 300 Common Era by Vaidya, is around a third (118 chapters in 6073 slokas) of this vulgate edition.
 Like the vulgate, the chapters in the CE are divided into three parvas, (chapters 1-45), (chapters 46-113) and (chapters 114 -118).
 Vaidya suggests that even the CE represents an expanded text and proposes that the oldest form of probably began with chapter 20 (which is where Agni Purana 12 places its start) and must have ended with chapter 98 of his text.
+The Bharata Bhava Deepa commentary on Mahabharata by Neelakantha Chaturdhara also covers the Harivamsa.